 “Compared to blood from the same patients, the inflamed joint immune cells were much less sensitive to active vitamin D.

 “This appears to be because immune cells from the joints of rheumatoid arthritis patients are more committed to inflammation, and therefore less likely to change, even though they have all the machinery to respond to vitamin D.”

-Senior author Professor Karim Raza, also of the University of Birmingham, said: “Our findings were unexpected as we initially thought that cells from the inflamed rheumatoid joint would respond just as well to vitamin D as cells from the blood.
+Senior author Professor Karim Raza, of the Institution of Inflammation and Ageing at the University of Birmingham, said: “Our findings were unexpected as we initially thought that cells from the inflamed rheumatoid joint would respond just as well to vitamin D as cells from the blood.
 The fact that they don’t has important implications for how we think about using vitamin D to treat inflammation.

 “Unlike previous studies we isolated different immune cell types from the actual site of disease to determine whether specific subsets of immune cells (specific T cell groups) have equal sensitivity to vitamin D.”